 RMRS Online Publication - Journal

 Articles, External Publications, and Special Reports

-Understanding the science of climate change: Talking points - Impacts to the Eastern Woodlands and Forests
+Understanding the science of climate change: Talking points - impacts to the Pacific Coast

 Schramm, Amanda; Loehman, Rachel.
-2011.
-Understanding the science of climate change: Talking points - Impacts to the Eastern Woodlands and Forests.
-Natural Resource Report NPS/NRSS/CCRP/NRR-2011/470.
+2012.
+Understanding the science of climate change: Talking points - impacts to the Pacific Coast.
+Natural Resource Report NPS/NRSS/CCRP/NRR-2012/513.
 Fort Collins, CO: U.S. Department of the Interior, National Park Service, Natural Resource Program Center.
-33 p.
+35 p.

-Keywords: climate change, impact, sustainability strategies, management plans, Eastern Woodlands and Forests
+Keywords: climate change, impact, sustainability strategies, Pacific Coast

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 Publications: Understanding the science of climate change: Talking